sumitsahoo/sumitsahoo/README.md

 3. [Must-have tools and apps for macOS for developers in 2024](https://medium.com/@sumitsahoo/must-have-tools-and-apps-for-macos-for-developers-in-2023-6cc43dd83bcc)

 ### 📱 Apps developed by me
 Well, mostly I architect the solution and develop enterprise based apps.
-So unless you work for same company as I do, you won't be able to view all the apps that I was involved in.
+So unless you work for the same company as I do, you won't be able to view all the apps that I was involved in.
 You can still see a few that I developed as a hobby:  [Personal Play Store Account](https://play.google.com/store/apps/developer?id=Sumit%20Sahoo)

 ### 💼 Work history